Ryan Betts(Click here for classes)

-Deep is a consultant at Open Software Integrators, a US firm specializing in NoSQL/Big Data development with offices in Chicago, IL and Durham, NC.
-Mistry has been programming for over eight years and has worked on multiple software engineering projects, from developing Big Data training materials to implementing large data systems requiring Internet speed response times.
+Deep is a consultant at Open Software Integrators, a US firm specializing in NoSQL/Big Data development with offices in Chicago and Durham, N.C.
+Deep has been programming for more than eight years and has worked on multiple software engineering projects, from developing Big Data training materials to implementing large data systems requiring Internet speed response times.
 He has been heavily involved with MongoDB, Neo4j, Couchbase and Hadoop since their births onto the Big Data scene.
-You can find his white papers and Big Data blogs on the Open Software Integrators Website.
+You can find his white papers and Big Data blogs on the Open Software Integrators website.
 Deep received his Masters in Computer Science from North Carolina State University.

 Claudia Perlich(Click here for classes)